All Episodes Plain Text

 Like some of the big banks.

-I sit on the financial services committee.
+I sit on the Financial Services Committee.

 I won't take money from them.

-Now, I'm not condemning anybody who does, but this is how I believe that I can best serve people, by not allowing the appearance of that impropriety to be in place.
+Now, I'm not condemning anybody who does, but this is how I believe that I can best serve people by not allowing the appearance of that impropriety to be in place.

-Unbossed, meaning when I come on your program, you're going to hear my candid opinions.
+Unbought, unbossed, meaning when I come on your program, you're going to hear my candid opinions.

 I don't bring you a canned message that somebody else has scripted for me and pushed me out on the stage and say, okay, read this.